violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

 ### Generating SSH Key and Automatic Login

 HTTPS and SSH differ in several aspects.
-On one hand, in the presence of a firewall, HTTPS port is almost always open, while SSH port is not, being often blocked by network firewalls.
+On one hand, in the presence of a firewall, the HTTPS port is almost always open, while the SSH port is not, being often blocked by network firewalls.
 On the other hand, an SSH Key is more secure in that, under SSH protocol, the user does not actually login, but under HTTPS he or she has to login.

 Under SSH protocol, authentication of SSH Key is easily managed by an `ssh-agent`, while under HTTPS, the user may also use a credential helper, which I have not tried.